Rapid Docker on AWS

 - Dockerizing your web application (PHP, Ruby, Python, Spring Boot, and Node.js).

 - Leveraging infrastructure as code to automate your stack: AWS CloudFormation.

 - Versioning your source code with Git: AWS CodeCommit.

 - Deploying your source code and infrastructure continuously: AWS CodePipeline and CodeBuild.

-If you buy Rapid Docker on AWS today, you will receive an update as soon as we finish the next chapter.
+If you buy Rapid Docker on AWS today, you will receive an updated ebook regularly.
 We plan to finish all chapters until summer 2019.
 If we fail to finish Rapid Docker on AWS you get your money back.